giridhar7632/firebase-database/README.md

 ![Database](https://cloud-l2ccvbjwj.vercel.app/1screenshot_2020-11-09_220807.png)

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 Databases are more complex they are often developed using formal design and modeling techniques.

-There are many technologies like [MongoDB](https://www.mongodb.com/), and more to create database.
+Learn more about database [here](https://www.bbc.co.uk/bitesize/topics/zf2f9j6/articles/z8yk87h).

 ### Database as a service

 ![Database as a service](https://cloud-l2ccvbjwj.vercel.app/2screenshot_2020-11-09_221151.png)

 Database as a service (DBaaS) is a cloud computing managed service offering that provides access to a database without requiring the setup of physical hardware, the installation of software or the need to configure the database.
+It is a product which you can use easily, without creating and configuring.
+One of such type of products is `Firebase`, which is originally created by Google. `Firebase` is great, free(upto some extinct) and easy to use product.
+It has many services like authentication, cloud storage, realtime database, etc..
+In this workshop we are going to use realtime database of Firebase.

 ### Firebase